microsoft/PartsUnlimited/docs/HOL-Error_Reporting_and_Monitoring_with_DataDog/README.md

     }
 ```

-###Task 2: Deploy the PartsUnlimited Solution to Azure
+### Task 2: Deploy the PartsUnlimited Solution to Azure

-Let's get our modified app in to Azure!
+Lets get our modified app in to Azure!
 From the solution view, right click on the PartsUnlimitedWebsite project and then select 'Publish...'

 ![](<media/publish.png>)